bordeo/GHUsers/README.md

 ## About The Project

-This app allow you search through GiHhub users and see their prfile's detail and repos
+This app allow you search through GitHhub users and see their profile's detail and repos

 ### Built With